-When it comes to protecting breast health and supporting natural hormone balance, there are a few important objectives to consider — strengthening your body’s metabolism of hormones, enhancing your body’s detoxification of harmful estrogens, and
+When it comes to protecting breast health and supporting natural hormone balance, there are a few important objectives to consider — strengthening your body’s metabolism of hormones, enhancing your body’s detoxification of harmful estrogens, and and fortifying your immune system.

 The following researched supplements and natural ingredients address all these goals — and offer additional health benefits to boot.